tipam/pi3d/ReadMe.md

 then choose from a menu]

-3) in Geany open the demo file to edit, set the build command (wall symbol) to
+3) in Geany open the demo file to edit, leave the build command (wall symbol) as default

-    python "demos/%f"
+    python "%f"

-and set the Working directory to

-    ../

 run using the cog button